 Series Recap: For the vast majority of people looking for new enterprise software, the task can be very daunting.
-Unless you are steeped in software technology, there is far more that you can’t compare, than you can.
+Unless you are steeped in software technology, there is far more that you can’t compare, then you can.
 It’s like an iceberg, people see the tip and know there is far more under the water that cannot easily be seen.
-Comparing software is analogous - what you see is a small portion of the application, the tip if you will, with the vast majority unseen and seemingly incomparable.
+Comparing software is analogous – what you see is a small portion of the application, the tip if you will, with the vast majority unseen and seemingly incomparable.

 So what do we do in this situation?
 We look at more superficial aspects, things we can “get our arms around” and ASSUME what’s “below the waterline” is the same.
 This, as you can imagine, can lead to poor decisions that will affect your company for years to come.

 In Part 1 we discussed the importance of the first attribute, Trust, and the fact that if you do not have it with your potential partner, nothing else matters.
 We’ll assume at this point you have a sufficient level of trust with your potential Software Vendor.
 The next key attribute to discover is their Technology.